 The regulatory cost to industry impacts category recognises that a safety assurance system will have regulatory costs for industry.
-If regulatory costs are too high, automated vehicles may not be introduced and used widely in Australia.33
+If regulatory costs are too high, automated vehicles may not be introduced and used widely in Australia.

-• the number of ADS registrations, by

-• the average compliance, administrative and delay costs per process.
+- the number of ADS certification/ SAS applications, and - the number of ADS registrations, by - the average compliance, administrative and delay costs per process.